JonanthaW/opensanctum-documentation/README.md

-# 📚 OpenSanctum API Documentation
+# OpenSanctum API Documentation

 Welcome to the official documentation for the [OpenSanctum](https://www.opensanctum.com) API — your gateway to discovering and contributing to a global directory of churches, temples, mosques, and sacred sites.

----

 ## 🔍 Overview

-OpenSanctum provides a free and open API that allows developers, researchers, and community members to explore and contribute religious place data worldwide.
+OpenSanctum is an open, community-driven API platform that provides comprehensive, accurate, and up-to-date information about churches, religions, and holy places around the world.
+Designed with developers and enthusiasts in mind, OpenSanctum offers a rich dataset accessible through a RESTful API built on modern technologies including Java 21, Spring Boot, PostgreSQL, and Angular.

+The project aims to foster global cultural and religious knowledge sharing by allowing users to contribute new data, verify existing entries, and engage with a vibrant community.
+OpenSanctum balances ease of access with robust security via token-based authentication, role management, and a subscription model offering enhanced features.

+Whether you’re building an app, researching religious sites, or contributing to a worldwide database, OpenSanctum provides a reliable and extensible platform to meet your needs.
 No authentication is required for public endpoints, and contributions are welcome!

 ---